-Matt Lauer’s Choker Gets a ‘Black Tie’ Upgrade as Chris Hardwick Joins Him in the Trend
+Matt Lauer's Choker Gets a 'Black Tie' Upgrade as Chris Hardwick Joins Him in the Trend

 Well, don’t tell that to Katie Couric, because to toast her week behind the anchor desk with Lauer as well as his 20th anniversary with the show, she presented him with “a black tie choker” in gold and jewels.
 He laughed and said “I don’t need more choker news” (though he appeared to accept it, so maybe he’ll go glam with it this weekend).

 Meanwhile, over on ABC, Kelly Ripa was testing the trend out on Friday’s guest host, Chris Hardwick.
 But far from the black-tie number Couric got for Lauer, Ripa went a bit more “mall store” – PetSmart, to be specific.
-“You have a surprisingly thick neck!” she announced as she tried to affix a thick black choker around his neck.
-Though he couldn’t wear it solo without a hand from Ripa, he mugged for the camera proudly, giving Lauer a run for his money in the “owning it” department.
+“You have a surprisingly thick neck!” she announced as she tried to fasten the thick black choker around it.
+Though he couldn’t wear it without a hand from Ripa, he mugged for the camera proudly, giving Lauer a run for his money in the “owning it” department.

 Which leads us to the question: Who wore it best?